vpro/motu/resources/bios/Sara_Seager.md

-Sara Seager (astronomer, USA) - The search for new earths in the Universe
+Searching for new earths and possible alien life in the universe